Agent SwarmAgent Swarm

 Playbooks

-Eight production playbooks for running an agent swarm — feature development, prospecting, content, UX audits, customer support, code health, cross-source reports, and self-documenting releases.
+Ten production playbooks for running an agent swarm — feature development, prospecting, content, UX audits, customer support, code health, code-health reports, DORA metrics, cross-source reports, and self-documenting releases.
 Real flows, real schedules, real agents.

-These playbooks document how we actually run our internal swarm at Desplega Labs.
+These playbooks document reusable ways to run an agent swarm in production.
 Each one corresponds to a "Known Use Case" from the agent-swarm README and gives you the same three things:

 1. Agents — which roles do the work, with links to the official agent templates.